AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 torments?

-Clement of Alexandria is explicit in declaring that the Gospel was preached to all, both Jews and Gentiles, in Hades; --- that \"the sole cause of the Lord\'s descent to the underworld was to preach the gospel.\"[^152]
+Clement of Alexandria is explicit in declaring that the Gospel was preached to all, both Jews and Gentiles, in Hades; --- that "the sole cause of the Lord's descent to the underworld was to preach the gospel."[^152]

-Origen says: \"Not only while Jesus was in the body did he win over not a few only...but when he became a soul, without the covering of the body, he dwelt among those souls (in Hades) which were without bodily covering, converting such of them as were fit for it.\"
+Origen says: "Not only while Jesus was in the body did he win over not a few only...but when he became a soul, without the covering of the body, he dwelt among those souls (in Hades) which were without bodily covering, converting such of them as were fit for it."

 ## The Gospel of Nicodemus.

 About a century after the death of John appeared the apocryphal *Gospel of Nicodemus*, valuable as setting forth current eschatology.
-It describes the effect of Christ\'s preaching in Hades: \"When Jesus arrived in Hades, the gates burst open, and taking Adam by the hand Jesus said, 'Come all with me, as many as have died through the tree which he touched, for behold I raise you all up through the tree of the cross.\" This book shows conclusively that the Christians of that date did not regard *aeonian* punishment as interminable, inasmuch as those who had been sentenced to that condition were released.
+It describes the effect of Christ's preaching in Hades: "When Jesus arrived in Hades, the gates burst open, and taking Adam by the hand Jesus said, 'Come all with me, as many as have died through the tree which he touched, for behold I raise you all up through the tree of the cross."
+This book shows conclusively that the Christians of that date did not regard *aeonian* punishment as interminable, inasmuch as those who had been sentenced to that condition were released.

-\"If Christ preached to dead men who were once disobedient, then Scripture shows us that the moment of death does not necessarily involve a final and hopeless torment for every sinful soul.
+"If Christ preached to dead men who were once disobedient, then Scripture shows us that the moment of death does not necessarily involve a final and hopeless torment for every sinful soul.
 Of all the blunt weapons of ignorant controversy employed against those to whom has been